Duchess Meghan Faces More Family Drama As Samantha Markle Makes Interesting Demand

 “With those rights come responsibilities.
 The responsibility to exercise that freedom of speech within the law.
 I am not sure you appreciate the potential consequence of what you have done.”

 The controversy surrounding Samantha Markle comes shortly after reports suggested Duchess Meghan was dealing with “drama” from both her father and mother in the aftermath of this month’s royal wedding.
-As previously reported by the Inquisitr, Meghan’s father, Thomas Markle, allegedly requested that the former Suits actress give him some “cold, hard cash” right after the wedding, while the Duchess’ mother, Doria Ragland, purportedly had to sign a non-disclosure agreement that prohibits her from talking about her daughter unless she gets permission from the British Royal Family.
+As previously reported by the Inquisitr, Meghan’s father, Thomas Markle, allegedly requested that the former Suits actress give him some “cold, hard cash” right after the wedding, while the Duchess’ mother, Doria Ragland, purportedly had to sign a non-disclosure agreement that prohibits her from talking about her daughter unless she gets permission from the British royal family.